Here’s where Ann Arbor YMCA is handing out free boxes of produce this week

-ANN ARBOR, Mich. – On Thursday and Friday, neighborhood sites around Ann Arbor and Ypsilanti can anticipate their weekly visit from Ann Arbor YMCA.
+ANN ARBOR, Mich. – Continuing its efforts to help community members facing food insecurity, the Ann Arbor YMCA will provide neighborhood sites free produce this Thursday and Friday.

-The Y will continue its efforts to help community members by offering free 25lbs. boxes of fresh produce from local, regional and national farmers through the United States Department of Agriculture’s Farmers to Families Food Box program.
+Since June 3, the Y has given out almost 1,000 boxes of fresh fruits and vegetables every week.
+Each box contains produce from regional farmers and is supplied through the United States Department of Agriculture’s Farmers to Families Food Box program.

-Every week, community members the community sites receive almost 1,000 boxes of fresh fruits and vegetables.

 Unless noted as closed, sites are open to the public.
 Updates regarding distributions sites will be made on the Ann Arbor YMCA Facebook page.